Skip to main content

 • Competently use a range of laboratory equipment and techniques to assess physiological parameters at rest and during exercise.

-• Undertake and evaluate laboratory and field-based fitness tests in relation to sports performance.
+• Undertake and evaluate laboratory and/or field-based fitness tests in relation to sport, exercise and health performance.

 Key Skills:

-• Undertake empirical research to produce an accurate and concise appraisal of the demands of a given sport.
+• Undertake empirical research to produce an accurate and concise appraisal of the demands of a given sport or condition.

 • Manage their time appropriately in order to meet the requirements of independent study.